Simon Harmer: Biography

 In October 2018, Harmer was named in Jozi Stars' squad for the first edition of the Mzansi Super League T20 tournament.
 He was the leading wicket-taker for Warriors in the 2018–19 CSA 4-Day Franchise Series, with 27 dismissals in seven matches.
 In September 2019, he was named in the squad for the Jozi Stars team for the 2019 Mzansi Super League tournament.

 In September 2019, Harmer captained Essex County Cricket Club to their first ever T20 Blast victory against the Worcestershire County Cricket Club after taking 7 wickets across both the semi-final and final on Finals Day, the most by any bowler on a T20 English Domestic Finals Day.
 In April 2020 he was named as one of the Wisden Cricketers of the Year for his T20 and Championship performances for Essex in the 2019 season in the 2020 edition of Wisden Cricketers' Almanack.

+In 2019 Harmer expressed a desire to play for the England national team, but due to a variety of immigration regulation changes in the wake of Brexit in 2020, this proved impossible and he abandoned the idea in 2021.

 In April 2021, Harmer was named in Northerns' squad, ahead of the 2021–22 cricket season in South Africa.

 In January 2022, Harmer was named in the 17-man South Africa Test squad for their tour of New Zealand.

 In April 2022, Harmer made his first appearance for the Proteas Test side in six and a half years against Bangladesh.
 He and Keshav Maharaj were instrumental in helping defeat Bangladesh 2–0 in the 2 test series, taking 13 wickets.

+In November 2025, in the first Test of the South African tour of India, Harmer was declared Player of the Match for his spell of 4/30 & 4/21.
+While faster bowlers applied the initial pressure, Harmer’s control, drift and accuracy were instrumental in preventing India from building a sustained counter-attack in a lower-scoring match.
+South Africa secured their first Test victory on Indian soil since 2010.